gasparka/thesis/docs/2_pyha.rst

 One inconvenience is that every register on the signal path delays the output signal by 1 sample, this is also called pipeline delay or latency.
-This situation is shown in :numref:`acc_sim_delay` for the simulation results of the ``Acc`` module.
-Note that the model is implemented without register semantics, thus has no pipeline delays.
-This can be seen from :numref:`acc_sim_delay`, where hardware related simulations are delayed by 1 sample as compared to the software model.
+The delay can be seen from :numref:`acc_sim_delay`, where hardware related simulations are delayed by 1 sample as compared to the software model.